Search

 • Improper documentation may not serve Complaint-ROI: Inadequate documentation addresses missed diagnosis codes or potential down-coding, affecting revenue and risk-adjusted savings analysis.
 It disrupts clinical workflow, hindering code recapture and condition assessment.
 Additionally, it delays healthcare networks in justifying admission and treatment.
 Deficient patient documentation can misrepresent the severity of medical conditions and inaccurately assess their risk, leading to suboptimal financial outcomes.

-Thus Thorough documentation plays a vital role in accurate HCC coding, ensuring timely RA data submission to CMS.
+Thus Thorough documentation plays a vital role in accurate HCC coding, ensuring timely Risk Adjustment data submission to CMS.
 It also reflects members’ health accurately, reducing fraud risks and achieving compliant ROI.

 Factors Affecting CMS Data Submission